 I've always been a mopey little emo kid.
-In almost every old photo of me in my parent's house, my younger self either looks disappointed or just plain fucking sad.
+In almost every old photo of me in my parent's house, my former self either looks disappointed or just plain fucking sad.
 Growing up, I was never really comfortable with myself, or even my surroundings.
 Or the situations I ended up in.
 I always had a feeling that I wasn't supposed to exist in the form that I had been given; I was uncomfortable in my own skin and with how reality worked.

 I wasn't even that into following a narrative or completing a big quest, I just enjoyed hanging out in fictional environments.

 Even though I liked to escape in movies and books like any other kid, video games were the all-inclusive tickets to my destination of choice.
 As long as I could get my parents to buy me new games, or convince some stupid neighbor that his Zelda for my Airboarders 64 was a fair trade (it wasn't), I could go anywhere.
 Like a young, slightly less besieging Vasco Da Gama, I roamed the new seas of The Millennial Generation, in search of a place where being a depressed, socially awkward little shit was actually okay.
 I wasn't even that into following a narrative or completing a big quest, I just enjoyed hanging out in fictional environments.
 Those places meant a lot to me and helped me through a lot of awkward teenage years.